-If in addition $Zf$ is continuous, then $Zf$ must have a zero on the line $\omega=1/2$. \item If $f$ is an even function, then $Zf(1/2,1/2)=0$. \item If $f$ is an odd function, then $Zf(0,0)=Zf(1/2,0)=Zf(0,1/2)=0$. \item If $f,\hat f\in W(\mathbb R)$ and $f$ is an eigenfunction of $\mathcal F$ whose eigenvalue is not $-i$, then $Zf(1/2,1/2)=0$. \item If $f\in L^1(\mathbb R)$ is non-negative, supported on and strictly decreasing on $[0,+\infty)$, then there is some constant $A$ so that $|Zf|>A>0$ holds everywhere. \end{enumerate} Uniqueness and simplicity: \begin{enumerate}[leftmargin=*, label=(\arabic*)] \item If $f$ is even, continuous, and can be written as $g+T_1g$ on $[0,+\infty)$ for some strictly convex, non-negative $g\in L^1(\mathbb R)$, then $Zf$ has a unique zero in $S$. \item If $f\in L^1(\mathbb R)$ is even, continuous, non-negative and strictly convex on $[0,+\infty)$, then $Zf$ has no zero on $S\setminus\{(t,\omega):t=1/2\}$. \item If $f$ is an exponential $B$-spline of finite order or a totally positive function (excluding the one sided exponential and its translations) or the convolution of these two types of functions, then $Zf$ has a unique zero in $S$, the zero is simple and is on the line $\omega=1/2$. \end{enumerate} \end{Prop}
+If in addition $Zf$ is continuous, then $Zf$ must have a zero on the line $\omega=1/2$. \item If $f$ is an even function, then $Zf(1/2,1/2)=0$. \item If $f$ is an odd function, then $Zf(0,0)=Zf(1/2,0)=Zf(0,1/2)=0$. \item If $f,\hat f\in W(\mathbb R)$ and $f$ is an eigenfunction of $\mathcal F$ whose eigenvalue is not $-i$, then $Zf(1/2,1/2)=0$. \end{enumerate}